Michael Paynter: 2013–present: Weary Stars and The Voice Australia

 In April 2013, Paynter auditioned for Season 2 of The Voice Australia and after successfully having all four judges turn their chairs, he chose Joel Madden as his coach.
 He successfully defeated Louise Roussety in the Battle Rounds with his rendition of "As Long as You Love Me" by Justin Bieber.
 He was saved by the public in part 2 of The Showdowns (for his performance of "The Horses" by Daryl Braithwaite), but failed to receive enough votes in the first Live Finals episode after performing "Locked Out of Heaven" by Bruno Mars, and was eliminated.

 On 13 January 2014, Paynter released a new single, "Weary Stars".
 "Weary Stars" is the first single from Paynter's debut studio album of the same name.
 The album was released to iTunes on 31 January 2014.

-In 2014–15 Paynter played keyboards and guitar on the Icehouse Australian tour.
-Besides backing vocals, he also sang "Man of Colours" at the live shows.
+Since 2011, Paynter has provided keyboard, guitar and vocals on Icehouse tours.
+Besides backing vocals, he also sings "Man of Colours" at the live shows.

-Michael spent most of 2015 touring supporting The Veronicas on their promotional tour and Delta Goodrem on her Wings promotion.
-He also contributed to Reece Mastin, on his album Change Colours, and especially on the single Even Angels Cry.
+Paynter spent most of 2015 supporting The Veronicas on their promotional tour and Delta Goodrem on her "Wings" promotion.
+He also contributed to Reece Mastin, on his album Change Colours, and on the single "Even Angels Cry".

 Paynter has joined Michael Delorenzis to create MSquared Productions, working as songwriters and producers.

+Paynter is playing the role of Jesus in the Sydney, Melbourne and Brisbane performances of Jesus Christ Superstar.